What Medical Benefits Is An Injured Employee Entitled to in Louisiana Workers Compensation?

 All medical providers and workers compensation insurance carriers are expected to comply with Louisiana's Medical Treatment Guidelines.

-Requests for medical treatment which do not comply with the Medical Treatment Guidelines will not be approved unless the injured employee can prove by a preponderance of scientific medical evidence that a variance is appropriate under the specific circumstances of the employee's case.
+A request for a medical treatment that does not comply with the Medical Treatment Guidelines will not be approved unless the injured employee can prove by a preponderance of scientific medical evidence that a variance is appropriate under the specific circumstances of the employee's case.

 Louisiana's Medical Reimbursement Fee Schedule

-In Louisiana workers compensation, the amounts that can be billed by the medical providers for medical services and treatments - or rates for reimbursement - are set forth in Louisiana's Medical Reimbursement Fee Schedule.
+In Louisiana workers compensation, the amounts that can be billed by the medical providers for medical services and treatments - or rates for reimbursement - are outlined in Louisiana's Medical Reimbursement Fee Schedule.

 That is, the amounts that a medical provider can charge for its services are limited by the Medical Reimbursement Fee Schedule, and payments for all medical fees are limited to the Medical Reimbursement Fee Schedule.